 The tool that we use every day is readily available from any major hardware store.
 It comes with metal, fiberglass or wood handles at reasonable prices.
-This is the story of why we reinvented the fruit picking pole, and like all good stories it has a surprising and heartwarming ending.
+This is the story of why we reinvented the fruit pole picker, and like all good stories it has a surprising and heartwarming ending.

 Hello, my name is Siamack Sioshansi, and I’m co-founder of The Urban Farmers, an all-volunteer hunger relief nonprofit organization.
 Our volunteers harvest excess backyard fruit for donation to the needy.
 This is fun, outdoor work that’s done by a diverse group of people, from 10-year-old girl scouts to college athletic teams and groups of senior citizens (watch video here.)